godotengine/godot-docs/classes/class_string.rst

 - :ref:`int<class_int>`  **find**  **(** :ref:`String<class_string>` what, :ref:`int<class_int>` from=0  **)**

-Find the first occurence of a substring, return the starting position of the substring or -1 if not found.
+Find the first occurrence of a substring, return the starting position of the substring or -1 if not found.
 Optionally, the initial search index can be passed.

 .. _class_String_find_last:

 - :ref:`int<class_int>`  **find_last**  **(** :ref:`String<class_string>` what  **)**

-Find the last occurence of a substring, return the starting position of the substring or -1 if not found.
+Find the last occurrence of a substring, return the starting position of the substring or -1 if not found.
 Optionally, the initial search index can be passed.

 .. _class_String_findn:

 - :ref:`int<class_int>`  **findn**  **(** :ref:`String<class_string>` what, :ref:`int<class_int>` from=0  **)**

-Find the first occurence of a substring but search as case-insensitive, return the starting position of the substring or -1 if not found.
+Find the first occurrence of a substring but search as case-insensitive, return the starting position of the substring or -1 if not found.
 Optionally, the initial search index can be passed.

 .. _class_String_get_base_dir: